GMOD/bbi-js/README.md

 * opts.signal - optional, an AbortSignal to halt processing

 Returns a promise to an array of features.
+If an incorrect refName or no features are found the result is an empty array.

 Example: